-1. Numbness
+2. Numbness

 Numbness is the term for reduced touch sensation of the skin and may also include reduced sensation of pain or temperature.
 It is often temporary but can be permanent.
+Following this procedure, numbness can occur in the groin around the site of surgery.